Right-Most Position of a Last Progeny Modified Branching Random Walk: Introduction

 \subsection{Introduction and background}

-\emph{Branching random walk (BRW)} was introduced by Hammersley \cite{Hamm74} in the early '70s.
+\emph{Branching random walk (BRW)} was introduced by Hammersley~\cite{Hamm74} in the early '70s.
 Over the last five decades, it has received a lot of attention from various researchers in probability theory and statistical physics.
 The model, as such, is very simple to describe.
 It starts with one particle at the origin.
 After a unit amount of time, the particle dies and gives birth to a number of similar particles, which are placed at possibly different locations on the real line $\Rbold$.
-These particles at possibly different places on $\Rbold$ forms the so-called first generation of the process and can be described through a point process, say $Z$ on $\Rbold$.
+These particles at possibly different places on $\Rbold$ form the so-called first generation of the process and can be described through a point process, say $Z$ on $\Rbold$.
 After another unit time, each of the particles in the first generation behaves independently and identically as that of the parent, that is it dies, but before that, it produces a bunch of offspring particles which are displaced by independent copies of $Z$.
 The particles in generation one behave independently but identically of one another.
 The process then continues in the next unit of time and so on.
 The dynamics so produced is called a \emph{Branching random walk (BRW)}.

+Let $N:=Z(\R)$ be the offspring distribution of the underlying branching process.
+As will be clear in the sequel (see Section~\ref{SubSec:Assumptions}), without loss of any generality throughout this article we will assume that $\P(N\geq 1)=1$.
+As otherwise, all of our results will hold when the process is supercritical and we conditioned on its survival.

-Let $R_n$ denotes the position of the \emph{right-most particle} in the generation $n$.
-In the seminal works, Hammersley \cite{Hamm74}, Kingman \cite{King75}, and Biggins \cite{Bigg76} proved that under very minimal condition of the displacement point process $Z$,
+Let $R_n$ denote the position of the \emph{right-most particle} in the generation $n$.
+In the seminal works, Hammersley~\cite{Hamm74}, Kingman~\cite{King75}, and Biggins~\cite{Bigg76} proved that under very minimal condition of the displacement point process $Z$,